Evil Dead II

 As with the first film, Evil Dead II has accumulated a large, international cult following.
-In 1992, it was followed by the direct sequel Army of Darkness, which utilized Raimi's original premise; in 2013, it was followed by the soft reboot and continuation Evil Dead, which served as a continuation; and in 2015, it was followed by the television series Ash vs Evil Dead.
-A fifth film in the series, Evil Dead Rise, is scheduled to be released in April 2023.
+In 1992, it was followed by the direct sequel Army of Darkness, which utilized Raimi's original premise; in 2013, it was followed by the soft reboot and continuation Evil Dead; and in 2015, it was followed by the television series Ash vs Evil Dead.
+A fifth film in the series, Evil Dead Rise, was released on April 21, 2023.

 Plot

-Ash Williams and his girlfriend, Linda, take a romantic vacation to a seemingly abandoned cabin in the woods.
-While in the cabin, Ash plays a tape of archaeologist Raymond Knowby, the cabin's previous inhabitant, reciting passages from the "Book of the Dead", Necronomicon Ex-Mortis, which he has discovered during an archaeological dig.
-The recorded incantation unleashes an evil force (also known as the Kandarian Demon) that kills and later possesses Linda, turning her into a "deadite".
-Ash is then forced to decapitate her with a shovel and bury her in a shallow grave near the cabin.
-At dawn, the evil force throws Ash through the woods.
-He briefly becomes possessed by the demon, but when day breaks, he is inexplicably returned to normal.
+Michigan State University students Ash Williams and his girlfriend, Linda, take a romantic getaway to a seemingly abandoned cabin in the woods.
+While in it, Ash plays a tape of archaeologist Raymond Knowby, the cabin's previous inhabitant, reciting passages from the "Book of the Dead", Necronomicon Ex-Mortis, which he uncovered during an archaeological dig.
+The recorded incantation unleashes an unseen evil force, known as the Kandarian Demon, that kills and possesses Linda, turning her into a "deadite".
+Ash decapitates Linda with a shovel and buries her in a shallow grave near the cabin.
+As dawn approaches, the evil force throws Ash through the woods.
+He briefly becomes possessed by the demon, but the sunlight expels it from him.

-He attempts to flee the area but finds that the bridge to the cabin has been destroyed.
-The spirit chases him back to the cabin, where Linda's revived head attacks him and bites his hand.
-He runs to the shed, where her headless body attacks him with a chainsaw, but he overpowers and slashes the deadite Linda to death.
-His right hand becomes possessed and tries to kill him, and he severs it with the chainsaw before attempting to shoot it with a shotgun, but the hand mocks him and ultimately escapes.
-Meanwhile, Knowby's daughter Annie, and her research partner, Ed Getley, return from the dig with the missing pages of the Necronomicon, only to find the destroyed bridge.
-They enlist repairman Jake and his girlfriend Bobby Joe to show them another route to the cabin, where they find an embattled Ash covered in blood.
-Thinking that he murdered Annie's parents, Annie and the others lock him in the cellar.
+Ash attempts to flee the area but finds that the bridge to the cabin has been destroyed.
+The entity chases him back to the cabin, where Linda's revived head bites his hand.
+He runs to the toolshed and destroys the deadite Linda with a chainsaw, but his bitten right hand becomes possessed and tries to kill him.
+Ash severs it with the chainsaw and tries to shoot it with a shotgun, but the hand mocks him and escapes.
+Meanwhile, Knowby's daughter Annie and her research partner, Ed Getley, return from the dig with the missing pages of the Necronomicon.
+Blocked by the destroyed bridge, they enlist handyman Jake and his girlfriend Bobby Joe to lead them to the cabin on foot.
+There they find an embattled Ash, who accidentally grazes Bobby Joe while trying to shoot his possessed hand.
+Assuming that he murdered Annie's parents, the newcomers lock him in the cellar.